BasicPrimitives/javascript/apireference/famdiagram.md

  `onCursorChanging(event, data)`

-On cursor item being changed event.
-See `cursorItem` property.
-This callback function is called before `onCursorChanged` event.
-Use this callback function to stop event propagation.
-See `EventArgs` for details.
+This callback function is called before the `onCursorChanged` event.
+See the `cursorItem` property.
+Use properties of this event to stop event propagation and the following diagram layout and rendering if needed.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |